-The accompanying consolidated financial statements include the accounts of Rocky Mountain Chocolate Factory, Inc., its wholly-owned subsidiary, Aspen Leaf Yogurt, LLC ("ALY"), its 39%-owned subsidiary, U-Swirl, Inc. ("SWRL") of which Rocky Mountain Chocolate Factory, Inc. had financial control until February 29, 2016, and U-Swirl International, Inc. ("U-Swirl"), a wholly-owned subsidiary as of February 29, 2016 (collectively, the "Company").
-All intercompany balances and transactions have been eliminated in consolidation.
+The accompanying consolidated financial statements include the accounts of Rocky Mountain Chocolate Factory, Inc, a Delaware corporation, its wholly-owned subsidiaries, Rocky Mountain Chocolate Factory, Inc. (a Colorado corporation) and Aspen Leaf Yogurt, LLC ("ALY"), its 39%-owned subsidiary, U-Swirl, Inc. ("SWRL"), and U-Swirl International, Inc. ("U-Swirl"), a wholly-owned subsidiary as of February 29, 2016 (collectively, the "Company").

 The Company is an international franchisor, confectionery manufacturer and retail operator.
 Founded in 1981, the Company is headquartered in Durango, Colorado and manufactures an extensive line of premium chocolate candies and other confectionery products.
-U-Swirl franchises and operates soft-serve frozen yogurt cafés.
-The Company also sells its candy in selected locations outside of its system of retail stores and license the use of its brand with certain consumer products.
+U-Swirl franchises and operates self-serve frozen yogurt cafés.
+The Company also sells its candy in selected locations outside of its system of retail stores and licenses the use of its brand with certain consumer products.